Bishwas-py/djapy/docs/getting-started.md

 # Getting started

-I assume you have Django and it's son `Djapy` installed already.
+I assume you have Django, and it's son `Djapy` installed already.
 And you have created a project using `django-admin startproject <project_name>`.

 ## Writing your first API